TRANSFORM THE BUILDING

 TRANSFORM THE CITY

-The 1012 Leadership Coalition continues to speak and listen about the project among its constituency members, the larger Fort Worth community, nationally, and internationally.
-Given the rapid growth of Fort Worth—it is now the 13th largest city in the US, larger than San Francisco—as a leadership team we are “reassembling” the city by returning power to these groups and making 1012 N. Main Street a site of memory, a place for the whole city to come together to grapple with this history and build a way forward together.
+The T1012 leadership continues to speak and listen about the project among its constituency members, the larger Fort Worth community, nationally, and internationally.
+Given the rapid growth of Fort Worth—it is now the 12th largest city in the US, larger than San Francisco—as a leadership team we are “reassembling” the city by returning power to these groups and making 1012 N. Main Street a site of memory, a place for the whole city to come together to grapple with this history and build a way forward together.

 “As a Fort Worth native, an African-American man, and as

 an elected representative for many of the African-American residents of Fort Worth, I believe that it is vital that we preserve these types of spaces so that future generations